instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-01.md

 You could also use lambdas to represent many small tasks that can run sequentially or in parallel.
 For instance, to read items from a queue, or to store data from another service.

-Our Lambda stores its plan in AWS S3 (Simple Storage Service) - which is a simple way to store and retrieve files.
+The Police Rewired social library Lambda stores its plan in AWS S3 (Simple Storage Service) - which is a simple way to store and retrieve files.

 Before we get to the code, it's helpful to understand a few things about how AWS and the services there fit together.
 Some services have some rather idiosyncratic names, and it can all seem a bit overwhelming at first.